MonstrousSoftware/Duck-Land/README.md

 If this demo runs too slow on your computer, it will automatically adapt the quality settings (LOD distances) to try and achieve at least 60 fps.
 This make take a few seconds to adjust.
+If this is not sufficient, please increase scenerySeparationDistance in Settings.java.

 Based on a demo by Erkka from Enormous Elk shared in the LibGDX Discord server.